 The 2016 Marketing Trends Report found that 1 in 5 small business owners still does not yet have a online presence.
 Even more astounding was that less than half of small businesses use content marketing tactics like emailing content or publishing blog posts, or articles at all.
 While they understand that these things are valuable online advertising tactics they tend to feel like they lack the time and most often resources to facilitate this type of endeavor.
 In 2016, small businesses say they’ll look to digital marketing primarily to meet goals at the top and the bottom of the customer-acquisition funnel.
-While we understand there are many different ides for online advertising, the goals still vary greatly.
+While we understand there are many different ideas for online advertising, the goals still vary greatly.
 Fifty-one percent of respondents named “driving sales” as a top goal for their digital marketing, while nearly as many (48 percent) chose “building brand awareness or conveying information.

 Automated Platforms For Posting